ndjinga/freesteam/README.md

 + cmake updates (cmake version 3.14.2 used) for python detection and use
 + Added a cmake option for the generation of the python interface (FREESTEAM_WITH_PYTHON)
 + added targets 'make install' and 'make test'
-+ tested and used on Fedora 30 with gcc 9.0.1, swig3 andpython3
++ tested and used on Fedora 30 with gcc 9.0.1, swig3 and python3

 [Readme of version 3.0](README-3.0.md)